-EndNote basic is missing some of the features of the desktop version; for example, you cannot edit reference types, or edit or download styles, filters and connection files.
-With the web version you can
+EndNote basic can collect, manage, store and share references, and make them available online.
+You can use it together with the EndNote Desktop version, or as a stand-alone tool.
+EndNote basic does not contain some of the features of the Desktop version; for example, you cannot edit reference types, or edit or download other styles, filters and connection files.

 - Add references manually